KQTENQK/WinMouseTracker/Readme.md

 # Windows Mouse Tracker

-Applications to track mouse movement: record a set of points over dt or capture trajectory up to no-movement delay.
+Applications to track mouse movement: record a set of points over dt or capture trajectory over dt up to no-movement delay.

 ## /Terminal/